oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6916_size/80_mm_id_110_mm_od_16_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6916 Size 80 mm Id 110 mm Od 16 mm Depth
+# Hardware Bearing 6900 Series 6916 Size 80 mm ID 110 mm OD 16 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base